2vg/MapChooserSharp/docs/en/configuration/PLUGIN_CONFIG.md

 Specifies whether to automatically correct the map name in map settings with the actual map name (Server.MapName) when a map starts.
 This is useful when the Workshop map title differs from the actual map name.

-### RtvMapChangeBehaviour
+### MapTransitionMethod

-What map transition method to use when map change triggered by RTV?
+Specifies the map transition method to use for map changes.
+This setting applies to both RTV and time-based votes.

 ## SQL Settings